Samuel Johnson (American educator): King's College in New York City

-In Colonial times, “The chair of moral philosophy stood above all other faculty positions in importance and prestige."
+During the colonial era, "The chair of moral philosophy stood above all other faculty positions in importance and prestige."
 Selecting a moral philosophy was thus a fundamentally important consideration when founding a college.
 In 1752, at Franklin's urging, Johnson revised his philosophy textbook again to create a philosophy suitable for the proposed new-model colleges.
 Franklin took the unusual step (for him) of self-funding the domestic printing of Elementa Philosophica (1752).